 A psychological study of operations desert shield and desert storm during the gulf war; through the eyes of a U.S marine sniper who struggles to cope with the possibility his girlfriend may be cheating on him back home.

 A successful investment banker struggles after losing his wife in a tragic car crash.
 With the help of a customer service rep and her young son, he starts to rebuild, beginning with the demolition of the life he once knew.

 The daughter of a brilliant but mentally disturbed mathematician, recently deceased, tries to come to grips with her possible inheritance: his insanity.
-Complicating matters are one of her father's ex-students who wants to search through his papers and her estranged sister who shows up to help settle his affairs.
+Complicating matters are one of her father's ex-students, who wants to search through his papers, and her estranged sister, who shows up to help settle his affairs.

 Before leaving on his second tour in Afghanistan, Marine Captain Sam Cahill, a leader, an athlete, a good husband and father, welcomes his screw-up brother Tommy home from prison.
 He'd robbed a bank.
 In country, Sam's helicopter is shot down and all are presumed dead.
 Back home, while Sam wastes away as a prisoner in a remote encampment, Tommy tries to take care of the widow and her two children.
 While imprisoned, Sam experiences horrors unbearable, so when he's rescued and returns home, he's silent, detached, without affect, and he's convinced his wife and brother have slept together.
 Demons of war possess him; what will silence them?
 Written by

 Courtesy of Gigamix Records See more »

 46 of 58 people found this review helpful.

 Was this review helpful to you?